HappyGoFishing/suckless/README.md

-# my builds of suckless projects.
+# Personal builds of suckless projects.
 ## (I have switched to wayland now so I don't really use any of this anymore)